 How Is Fish Oil Made?

-The history of fish oil goes all the way back to ancient Roman times.
+Fish have always been valued in our diet.
+Ancient Romans, for instance, consumed crude fish oil, believing it had medicinal properties.
 Back then, people made a crude fish oil supplement that was thought to have various medicinal properties, from fighting off headaches to acting as an aphrodisiac!

-Fast-forwarding through time to the 1970s, researchers became interested in the specific roles that fish played in heart health after studying native Inuit people.
+Fast-forwarding through time to the 1970s, researchers became interested in fish's specific roles in heart health after studying native Inuit people.
 Even though their diets were high in fatty seafood like cold-water fish, the Inuit were less likely to have heart attacks.
-Despite how contradictory it sounded at the time, it turned out that the high levels of omega-3 fatty acids EPA and DHA from their diet were likely the reason.
+Despite how contradictory it sounded then, it turned out that the high omega-3 fatty acids EPA and DHA levels from their diet were likely the reason.

 Because of this discovery and several other studies on the subject matter, we can now conclude that omega-3 fatty acids are essential nutrients that help protect our hearts, brains, and overall health.

 Until recently, cold-water, oily fish were thought to be the best source for EPA and DHA.
-However, many people don’t get enough fish in their diet to capitalize on those health benefits.
-So the fish oil supplement industry began boiling fish down and processing the resulting oil into convenient little capsules.
+However, many people don’t get enough fish to capitalize on those health benefits.
+So, the fish oil supplement industry began boiling fish down and processing the resulting oil into convenient little capsules.

 Here’s Why The Fish Oil Industry Is A Problem Now.

-Poor diet quality and lifestyle choices have become all-too-common now, leading to an upswing of chronic diseases like Type 2 Diabetes and heart disease.
-With all of the reported health benefits that have been associated with eating a diet rich in omega-3 fatty acids, fish oil supplements have risen to the top as one of the most commonly taken dietary supplements for both adults and children.
+Poor diet quality and lifestyle choices have become common, leading to an upswing in chronic diseases like Type 2 Diabetes and heart disease.
+With all the reported health benefits associated with eating a diet rich in omega-3 fatty acids, fish oil supplements have risen to the top as one of the most commonly taken dietary supplements for adults and children.

 How Is Fish Oil Made?